 Imagine you want to exchange some amount of cryptocurrency.
 You know how it works with fiat.
 You suggest it must be the same with cryptocurrency.
 It almost is.
 But when talking about cryptocurrency exchange we need to consider the market volatility.
 It influences the results of the amount to receive and adds extra risks.
 Luckily there different exchange types.
 Some of them may help you to avoid unexpected results.

 What exchange types does SimpleSwap have?

 There are two exchange types: fixed rate and floating rate.
 You can choose the most suitable depending on your way of using cryptocurrency.
 Now let’s take a better look at these two types.

-Fixed rate exchange is a type of exchange when customers know the exact amount they are getting.
-Fixed rate exchange is independent of market volatility.
-This means that changes in the coins rates do not affect fixed rate swap.
+A fixed rate exchange is a type of exchange when customers know the exact amount they are getting.
+The fixed rate exchange is independent of market volatility.
+This means that changes in the coins rates do not affect the fixed rate swap.

 When you create a fixed rate exchange you have 20 minutes to send us the deposit.
 The time limit is due to the fact that the coins rates can change at any time.
 However, we can guarantee the invariance of the amount you receive within 20 minutes from the exchange start.

 Fixed rate exchanges also have upper limits on the amount sent.

 The good news is a fixed rate exchange takes only several minutes.
 Because it needs a little time from the deposit receipt to send the coins to the customer.

 What is a floating rate exchange?

 Unlike a fixed rate exchange a floating rate exchange may bring unexpected results.
 The market is in constant change.
 It can change for better or for worse.
 As a result, the amount of crypto you receive may be different from what you expected at the beginning of the exchange.
 It can bring you either more or less coins.